 The Symptom: You pride yourself on your multitasking capabilities

 The Solution: Stop fooling yourself.
 Science has shown us that multitasking doesn’t make you a productive small-business owner.
-You actually lose time and become less productive due to constant switching between tasks.
+You actually lose time and become less productive due to the constant switching between tasks.
 Identify the employees you trust the most and start delegating.

 For instance, if you think you need two hours to do some business accounting, give yourself a deadline of 45 minutes instead—and then go for it.
 By limiting the time you have to work on a single task, you will feel less tempted, or even unable, to multitask, and believe it or not, as you settle into this new way of doing things, you will find yourself experiencing less pressure, rather than more.

 The Symptom: You constantly wonder where your time goes

 The Solution: There is nothing worse, in any situation than not knowing.
 This is as true in relation to your time as to anything else.
 However, unlike in some situations, you can discover the answer you need without too much difficulty, although you will need to be disciplined in order to do so.
 Try following the two steps below.

 Step 1: All you need to do is to track everything—and I mean everything—that you do in your “business hours,” just for one week, using a time journal.
 Record the amount of time you spend on every task and activity and if you are a one-person business working at home, include domestic activities and time spent in front of the TV or surfing the internet (if you do those things during your “business hours”).

 At the end of that week, review your journal and identify which tasks and activities you could eliminate or reduce.
 The best tasks to do less of are those that don’t contribute to business revenue.
 Next, identify which activities you can do more of and that will bring money into your business.

 Step 2: Now, if nothing else, you should lose the anxiety attached to not knowing where your time goes.
 The next step is to consider what practical steps you can take to cut down on the unproductive activities and increase the productive ones.